fys4220/fys4220.github.io/fys4220-jbook/part-project/project_uart.md

 I encourage you to discuss and prepare the diagram together with one of the other students in the course.
 You can then submit one diagram together, naming the responsible persons in the issue description.

 To help you identify some of the differences, a proposed microarchitecture of the *rx_shift_reg.vhd* module is shown in {numref}`fig:project-rx-shiftreg-architecture`.
 Different from the TX UART, the RX uart must sample the input RX in the center of the bit period.
 This can be done by detecting the rising edge of the signal *baud_rate* and use this event as an enable for the shift register.
-When all bits have been received, the *rx_complete* signal can be used to register the *tx_data* to the output, and to signal an error if either the start or stop bit have values other than expected.
+When all bits have been received, the *rx_complete* signal can be used to register the *rx_data* to the output, and to signal an error if either the start or stop bit have values other than expected.

 ```{figure} ../graphics/project_rx_shiftreg_architecture.png
 ---